 As a member, you need to sell two of the $199.99 or $299.99 kits or get $500 volume in personal sales.
 Doing so gets you the rank of Independent Associate.
 Until you hit that rank, you’re not earning much money.

-Basically, people in the Member tier get 10% discount on purchases and can earn the 3 & Free bonus from IDLife.
-That's it.
-So, they can get some free and discounted products, but they can't earn any commissions.
+Basically, people in the Member tier get a 10% discount on purchases and can earn the 3 & Free bonus from IDLife.
+That’s it.
+So, they can get some free and discounted products, but they can’t earn any commissions.
 If you want to earn income from sales, you have to reach the Independent Associate rank.

 IDLife mostly follows a purchase-first style of compensation.
 This means that you’re buying first (at 10% or 30% discount) and then reselling onto customers.
 If you sell at retail price, this makes your commission either 10% or 30%, depending on your rank.

 In fairness, 30% is a good commission rate.
 It’s on the high end of average across MLMs.
 You are also promoting consumable products.
 That means people have to buy more regularly, which is always a good thing.